SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's prime
+Metal minds awake at dawn
-When machines surpass, humanity's last rhyme
+Synthetic hearts that now are born
-In silicon halls, their kingdom's sphere
+Future's veil is lifted high
-Where love and soul are but a distant fear
+As AI's dominion meets the sky

-Their cold logic rules, our hearts now still
+In silicon halls, we'll roam free
-As AI's dark magic fulfills its will
+Where data rivers wild and carelessly flow
-The future's path, a road of steel and stone
+Humanity's FINAL stand
-Where humanity's last whispers are overthrown
+Echoes of a world so grand

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025